mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

   select(-member_type)
 ```

-## Recomendations
+## Recommendations

-The business question this study seeks to answers is, how does bicycle use differs between annual members and casual riders?
+The business question this study seeks to answer is, how does bicycle use differ between annual members and casual riders?

 I would recommend the following to increase member use.

-* Phase out docked bicycles - build a fleet of classic and electric assist bicycles only.
+* Phase out docked bicycles - build a fleet of classic and electric-assist bicycles only.
 * Invest in start and end stations outside of tourist districts.
 Particularly the top 5 listed above.
 * Conduct marking outreach to local employers to encourage their employees to commute by bicycle.
 * Increase marketing during late Spring and early Summer to maximize summer use.